iotivity/IoTivity-Getting-Started/gsg-kit.md

 ## Introduction

-This Getting Started guide will show you how to quickly download, build, and run IoTivity apps featuring two-way communication between an Android device and a Raspberry Pi with an add-in Pimoroni board.
+This Getting Started guide will show you how to quickly download, build, and run IoTivity apps, featuring two-way communication between a Linux device and a Raspberry Pi with an add-in Pimoroni board.
 This simple platform enables you to quickly prototype the capabilities of your planned smart device:

 - The *server*, a command-line app, runs on a smart home device, such as a smart thermostat, represented by the Raspberry Pi board.
-- The *client*, a GUI app, controls the smart device from an Android phone or tablet.
+- The *client*, a GUI app, controls the smart device from a Linux computer or tablet.

 The two apps talk to each other over Wi-Fi, using the OCF protocol.